2018asma/flash-cards-project/README.md

     npm start Or yarn start
 ```
 ## Platforms
-This app has been testen on iphone 6 plus device by using expo.
+This app has been tested on iphone 6 plus device by using expo.